robto09/CocktailCraft/README.md

 - **Platform-Specific Apps**: Android and iOS implementations with platform-specific UI and functionality
 - **MVVM Pattern**: Separates UI (View) from business logic (ViewModel) and data management (Model)
 - **Repository Pattern**: Abstracts data sources and provides a clean API for the domain layer
+- **Dependency Injection**: Modular Koin setup for better testability and separation of concerns

 For more detailed architecture diagrams, please see the [Architecture Documentation](docs/README.md) which includes high-level architecture, component diagrams, use case diagrams, and more.

+### Dependency Injection
+The app uses Koin for dependency injection with a modular approach:
+- **Modular Structure**: Separate modules for network, data, and domain layers
+- **Testability**: Easy mocking and test module setup
+- **ViewModel Integration**: Standardized pattern for ViewModel dependency injection

+For detailed information about the dependency injection implementation, see:
+- [Dependency Injection Documentation](docs/DependencyInjection.md) - Overview, module structure, and best practices
+- [Dependency Injection Migration Guide](docs/DependencyInjectionMigration.md) - Guide for migrating existing code to the new DI approach

 ## Libraries Used